-Backblaze, a company of which I’m quite fond, just sent out an email notice of a price increase to their computer backup service.1 Starting October 3, the new pricing for the Backblaze Computer Backup service is:
+Backblaze, a company of which I’m quite fond, just sent out an email notice of a price increase to their computer backup service.

 - $9 a month, or